 Luigi Rosselli (Luigi Rosselli Architects) and Raffaello Rosselli, (Raffaello Rosselli Architects) are the creative brains behind this design; an absolute standout in terms of detail and finishes.
 Despite an initial reluctance by their clients to select brick, Raffaello was determined to show his clients the true value of bricks and stand by his passion–applying sustainable building practices using carbon neutral materials.

-“The Krause Emperor Ghost brick is a beautiful brick, and not something that you’d usually see, because there seems to be some reluctance by clients to use bricks for high end jobs.
+“The Krause Emperor brick in a custom blend is a beautiful brick, and not something that you’d usually see, because there seems to be some reluctance by clients to use bricks for high end jobs.
 So, we wanted to show them that bricks can be beautiful, and are not just reserved for project homes.
 In doing so we hope to remove some of the stigma in the street and provide something different,” Raffaello comments.

 In fact, the Krause Emperor bricks have created quite the impression on both owners and passers-by, their light, sandstone tones evoking a sense of elegance and warmth to this four-bedroom, four-bathroom home.